PolaricServer/Polaric-Core/README.md

 * It supports server-to-server communication (REST or Websocket).
 Authentication based on a shared secret.
 Suitable for IoT devices like e.g. Arctic tracker.
 * License is AGPL 3.0.

 Work is in progress porting (the rest of) Polaric-Aprsd to this framework.

+## Getting started
+To build and install it (locally) use 'mvn package' and 'mvn install'.
+Then it is rather straightforward to add it as a dependency in (maven) pom.xml.
+We plan to publish it in the maven central.

+We hope to come with some more documentation on how to create application based on arctic-core along with a simple example.
 More info will come.
 Interested?
 Stay tuned.
 Feel free to participate.